Iranians confront a post-Khamenei reality with relief, disbelief and anxiety

 The death of a figure who dominated Iranian politics, religion and foreign policy for more than three decades (and who never formally named a successor) has created profound uncertainty about succession and stability at the apex of the Islamic Republic.

-Iran’s powerful Revolutionary Guard and other state organs are expected to play central roles in managing any transition, and on Sunday, Iran’s President Masoud Pezeshkian, in his first televised appearance since the attacks, said that the interim council has begun its work and later in the day Iranian Foreign Minister Abbas Araghchi said that a new supreme leader could be chosen within days.
+Iran’s powerful Revolutionary Guard and other state organs are expected to play central roles in managing any transition.
+And on Sunday, Iranian President Masoud Pezeshkian, in his first televised appearance since the attacks, said that an interim council has begun its work.
+Later in the day, Iranian Foreign Minister Abbas Araghchi said a new supreme leader could be chosen within days.

-At stake is not simply who replaces Khamenei, but whether the powers that have long held together the regime can continue to do so.
-Israel has claimed that a “majority” of Iran’s senior military leaders were killed in the opening wave of strikes with the Israel Defense Forces (IDF) saying it had killed 40 senior commanders.
+At stake is not simply who replaces Khamenei, but whether the powers that have long held the regime together can continue to do so.
+Israel has claimed that a “majority” of Iran’s senior military leaders were killed in the opening wave of strikes.
+The Israel Defense Forces (IDF) said it killed 40 senior commanders.

 As one resident told CNN: “(I’m) happy about the death of a dictator and worried about chaos or the coming of another dictatorship.”